tetarenk/LP_predict/README.md

 ## Simulator output:

-* Simulator results file: including allocated/observed/remaining hrs for each program, total observed hrs in simulation, total hrs lost to weather in simulation, program finish dates.
+* Simulator results file: including allocated/observed/remaining hrs for each program, total observed hrs in simulation, total hrs lost to weather in simulation, program finish dates, program specific statistics (Transient - record of which months each target was observed, PITCH-BLACK - record of which semesters contained a campaign).
 * File tabulating a breakdown of available, used, and unused hours in each weather band during the simulation.
 * Files tabulating the remaining time in the large program queue after the simulation, split by weather band, instrument, and program.
 * Schedules for each night in the simulation; table files and plots (shown below).